 Meet the 10 Honorary Harlem Globetrotters

-The legendary Harlem Globetrotters organization turns 90 this year, and in those nine decades, a select few people have been named “honorary Globetrotters.”
+The legendary Harlem Globetrotters played their first game 90 years ago today, on January 7, 1927.
+In the near-century since, a select few people have been named “honorary Globetrotters.”
 While there are athletes on the list, most of them aren't exactly people who can handle a basketball like Meadowlark Lemon.

 1. HENRY KISSINGER